WenchuLiu/Sniffer/README.md

 ## Acknowledgement

-This repository was built on top of [python-packet-sniffer](https://github.com/OmarBarakat1995/python-packet-sniffer).
+This repository was built on top of [python-packet-sniffer](https://github.com/OmarBarakat1995/python-packet-sniffer) and [Sniffer](https://github.com/StevenBaby/sniffer).
 I thank the effort from our community.